 To be able to handle forecasts of external service, Aggregator has to have:

 - Appropriately configured config.json file

 - Individual to Json function implemented – this function converts external service response to Json-format.
-This function is called in background when Aggregator requests external service;
+This function is called in the background when Aggregator requests external service;

-- Individual Reader function implemented – this function converts external service response in Json-format to standard format.
+- Individual Reader function implemented – this function converts external service response in Json-format to the standard format.
 This function is called when User requests Aggregator for forecasts.

 4. Teaching to the test

 Since we’re going to follow the TDD methodology, the first thing we’ll do is write tests for what we want our component methods to do.

 As I already mentioned, we’ll be using TAP to write tests, so we’re going to need to include it in all our test scenarios: